Beyond-Heroes/howto/main.md

 - Copy the public key from the textbox and continue with "Add your key to the Gitea account"

 ### Add your key to the Gitea account
- 1. Navihate to the <a target="_blank" href="https://giteabh.srv-bw.beyond-heroes.com/">Gitea instance hosted by us</a>
+ 1. Navigate to the <a target="_blank" href="https://giteabh.srv-bw.beyond-heroes.com/">Gitea instance hosted by us</a>
  2. Login with your account
  3. Navigate to <a target="_blank" href="https://giteabh.srv-bw.beyond-heroes.com/user/settings/keys">your key settings page</a>
  4. Add your private key (you can find it inside the ```.pub``` file at ```%homedrive%%homepath%/.ssh/``` or you just copied it from the generator)